eWaterCycle/getting-started/book/some_content/different_models.md

 The actual model implemented here sit looks most like the original model from [1976](https://urn.kb.se/resolve?urn=urn:nbn:se:smhi:diva-5738).

 The model simplifies the entire water cycle into a few key processes and splits them up in five buckets:
-- Snow
+* Snow reservoir
-- Interception
+* Interception reservoir
-- Soil moisture
+* Unsaturated reservoir
-- Slow saturation zone
+* Fast reservoir
-- Fast saturation zone
+* Slow reservoir

 These buckets can be seen as reservoirs that store water and release it based on the catchment characteristics.